ibm-cloud-docs/codeengine/connectivity-outbound.md

 You can create outbound connections by using the console or the CLI.

-## Working with allowed destination IP address ranges by using the console
+## Managing allowed destination IP address ranges by using the console
 {: #working-with-allowed-destination-ui}
 {: ui}